 Are you scratching your head over ways to liven up a seemingly-lifeless Facebook fanbase?
 Would you like to add some excitement to your content mix?
 Is “grow awareness of my business” on your business strategy bucket list?

-If any of these questions seem to fit you, then perhaps adding a Facebook contest or 3 into your social media strategy is exactly what you have been looking for.
+If any of these questions seem to fit you, then perhaps adding a Facebook sweepstakes or 3 into your social media strategy is exactly what you have been looking for.

-Facebook contests are one of many marketing options available to businesses who have a Facebook Business Page.
-Run on your Page’s timeline (meaning, you publish the contest post on your Facebook Page), Facebook contests:
+Facebook contests, as they are commonly called, are one of many marketing options available to businesses who have a Facebook Business Page.
+Run on your Page’s timeline (meaning, you publish the contest post on your Facebook Page), Facebook contests typically:

 - generate a high Reach

 - have a natural virality

 - get people excited about your business and what you have to offer

 - increase awareness of your brand and product or service offerings

 As time goes by, Facebook contest rules have and will continue to change.
 Previously, you could not hold a contest on your Facebook page without use of a 3rd party app.
 Eventually, Facebook discontinued that requirement and began allowing contests on Page timelines.
 There are still some restrictions to follow, though.
 For the current set of Promotion rules, please visit this link and visit Section 3, E: https://www.facebook.com/page_guidelines.php